-After setting up JeOS, I installed Oracle XE on it.
-Oracle XE is a slimmed down version of Oracle that is free for development and distribution.
-I used these instructions for installing Oracle XE on Ubuntu but there were some catches, namely that by default the web application for Oracle XE was bound to the localhost, i.e., I couldn't see the web app from Firefox in MacOS X. This was easily remedied via this comment on a blog post about this very topic.
-After that, I could access Oracle XE from MacOS X. After adding a user for myself via the web app and setting up the environment on JeOS to use sqlplus, I was good to go:
+After setting up JeOS, I installed Oracle XE, a slimmed down version of Oracle that is free for development and distribution.
+I used these instructions for installing Oracle XE on Ubuntu but there were some catches, namely that by default the web application for Oracle XE was bound to the localhost, i.e., I couldn't see the web app from Firefox in MacOS X. This was easily remedied via this comment on a blog post about this very topic:

 export ORACLE_HOME=/usr/lib/oracle/xe/app/oracle/product/10.2.0/server